Huawei/Huawei_FusionDirector_For_vROps/README.md

 II.
 Version notice

     1. Compatible with vRealize 8.0/8.1.
-    2. Interconnected with FD 1.6.1 SPC2.
+    2. Interconnected with FD 1.6.1.SPC2.
     3. Upgraded open-source and third-party software versions.
+    4. Security rectification.

 III.
 Introduction

     The Huawei_FusionDirector_For_vCenter Plugin is a plug-in integrated in the vROps and used for Huawei Server management.
     It can be used to connect to multiple FusionDirector and view the servers managed by FusionDirector.

 IV.
-Supported Software Version

-    vROps 8.0/8.1

-V. Software Requirements

-    FusionDirector 1.6.1SPC2

-VI.
 Function Description

     1. Query basic information about servers and chassis components.
-    2. Query the warning information about the server and shelf.
+    2. Query the warning information about the server and enclosures.
-    3. Query the health status of the server and subrack.
+    3. Query the health status of the server and enclosures.
     4. Querying FusionDirector, Servers, and Chassis Statistics on the Dashboard

-VII.
-Additional Resources
+V. Additional Resources

     For more information consult User Guide: https://github.com/Huawei/Huawei_FusionDirector_For_vROps/tree/master/docs

-VIII.
+VI.
 Open Source Software Notice

     https://github.com/Huawei/Huawei_FusionDirector_For_vROps/blob/master/docs/Open%20Source%20Software%20Notice.doc